kivy/python-for-android/README.md

 (for the develop branch: `pip install git+https://github.com/kivy/python-for-android.git`)

-Test that theinstall works with:
+Test that the install works with:

     p4a --version